nashirj/nashirj.github.io/micro-g/README.md

 # micro-g-website
-Website for outreach and promotion of Micro-G Design Challenge
+Website for outreach and promotion of Quintessence's participation in the Micro-G NExT Design Challenge

-<a href="quintessence.technology">website link</a>